 - Strong interest in and commitment to multiculturalism and diversity as well as experience in working with diverse clients.

 - Strong interpersonal skills and ability to work collaboratively.

-Our application deadline is in November.
+Our application deadline is November 6, 2015.
 Your AAPI Online application must be complete and electronically submitted to us by that date.

 The following is a summary of our selection process.

 - Applications should be received by our deadline in November.